monikastrah/431-2020/classes/class16/README.md

 ## In The News

 1. [ASA Board Releases 2020 Census Quality Indicators](https://www.amstat.org/ASA/News/ASA-Board-Releases-2020-Census-Quality-Indicators.aspx)
     - 2020-10-13: The American Statistical Association Board of Directors endorses the recommendations of the [2020 Census Quality Indicators report](https://www.amstat.org/asa/files/pdfs/POL-2020CensusQualityIndicators.pdf), written by a task force of census experts to shed light on the quality, accuracy, and coverage of the 2020 Census counts, and urges prompt action by the federal government.
+2. There is a [Symposium on Climate Action and Health](https://theoec.salsalabs.org/occaclimateandhealther2020/index.html) starting this evening and continuing through Friday 2020-10-23 which is free to all who would like to attend.
+    - This unique conference will enlighten health professionals and students on climate change’s impacts on human health.
+The symposium will not only educate participants but inspire motivation and provide the tools to develop solutions to counteract the health effects of climate change.
+I'll be attending a couple of the sessions.

 ## What Should I Be Working On?